chbisw07/SigmaTrader/docs/sigma_trader_impl_report.md

         - When the checkbox is enabled, both the summary metrics and the trade list incorporate paper trades as well.

 Together, S16/G03 completes the first integrated paper-trading experience: strategies can be switched between LIVE and PAPER in the Settings UI, orders and history make simulated trades visible (and filterable), and analytics offer an explicit opt-in to include paper trades in performance calculations.
 This keeps live results clean by default while still allowing you to evaluate and compare paper runs when desired.

+### S16 / G04 – Paper mode market-hours awareness

+Tasks: `S16_G04_TB001`, `S16_G04_TB002`

+- Market-hours helper:
+  - `backend/app/core/market_hours.py`:
+    - Introduced `is_market_open_now() -> bool` modelling Indian cash-market hours (NSE/BSE) with simple, deterministic rules:
+      - Timezone: IST (UTC+5:30) derived from `datetime.now(UTC) + 5h30m`.
+      - Weekends (Saturday/Sunday) are always closed.
+      - Optional holiday overrides:
+        - `_load_indian_holidays()` reads `indian_holidays.json` from the config directory (`get_config_dir()`).
+        - Supports either `{ "YYYY-MM-DD": "Reason" }` or `["YYYY-MM-DD", ...]`.
+        - When missing or invalid, falls back to no holidays.
+      - Session window: 09:15–15:30 IST inclusive.
+        - MIS auto square-off at 15:20 is not modelled yet; both MIS and CNC share the same window.
+    - The function is exposed via `__all__ = ["is_market_open_now"]` and is used by paper-trading code to enforce realistic trading sessions.

+- Paper engine integration:
+  - `backend/app/services/paper_trading.py`:
+    - `poll_paper_orders` now short-circuits when the market is closed:
+      - At the top of the function it calls `is_market_open_now()`.
+      - If the market is closed, it returns `PaperFillResult(filled_orders=0)` without fetching LTP or modifying any orders.
+      - This prevents simulated fills from occurring on stale prices when the exchange is shut.

+- Manual PAPER execution:
+  - `backend/app/api/orders.py::execute_order`:
+    - Existing routing for PAPER strategies:
+      - Previously, when `order.strategy.execution_target == "PAPER"`, orders were handed to `submit_paper_order` after risk checks.
+    - Now augments this with a market-hours check:
+      - If the strategy targets PAPER and `is_market_open_now()` is `False`:
+        - Marks the order as simulated and failed:
+          - `order.simulated = True`
+          - `order.status = "FAILED"`
+          - `order.error_message = "Paper order rejected: market is closed.
+Please place during trading hours or use GTT."`
+        - Commits the changes.
+        - Records a `SystemEvent`:
+          - `category="paper"`, message `"Paper order rejected: market closed"`, including `order_id`, symbol, side, qty.
+        - Raises HTTP 400 `"Market is closed; paper order rejected."` so the queue UI surfaces the error immediately.
+      - If the market is open, behaviour is unchanged: the order is passed to `submit_paper_order` and handled by the paper engine.

+- AUTO PAPER execution via TradingView:
+  - `backend/app/api/webhook.py`:
+    - For AUTO strategies with `execution_target == "PAPER"`:
+      - Previously, AUTO orders were always passed to `submit_paper_order`.
+      - Now:
+        - If `is_market_open_now()` is `False`:
+          - Marks the order as simulated and failed with:
+            - `status="FAILED"`
+            - `error_message="Paper AUTO order rejected: market is closed."`
+          - Commits and records a `SystemEvent`:
+            - `category="paper"`, message `"AUTO paper order rejected: market closed"`, including `order_id`, symbol, and strategy name.
+          - Does **not** attempt any simulated execution; the webhook still returns a 201 response with the usual payload.
+        - If the market is open:
+          - Continues to submit the order to the paper engine via `submit_paper_order`.

+With S16/G04, paper trading now respects Indian market hours: new PAPER orders (manual or AUTO) are rejected when the market is closed, and the paper fill engine only considers simulated orders during trading sessions.
+This keeps simulated behaviour closer to how Zerodha handles regular orders, while still allowing off-hours GTT creation and live-mode behaviour to rely on Zerodha’s own market-closed errors.